 Some of the biggest pre-pandemic challenges such as job syndication and how do I make sure my job postings are being seen by the right audience will now be overshadowed by things like how we communicate and ensure prospective candidates that our company is a safe place to come to work.
 You’ll need to craft the right employer brand messaging and align your practices with CDC regulations to ensure that your employees feel safe in your office environment.

 With many prospective job seekers having concerns over their health or the health of a family member and a vaccine that will probably not be available for at least another year, organizations will need to get creative in their messaging to make prospective candidates feel that they are offering their employees a safe working environment.

 Working from Home

 This brings up another challenge, as we’re now seeing statistics that say work-from-home (WFH) will remain a trend for many organizations into the foreseeable future, especially as many organizations had moved toward a more open working office environment over the past 5 -10 years.
 Global Workplace Analytics estimates that 25-30% of the workforce will be working from home, multiple days a week by the end of 2021.
-With increased opportunities to work-from-home, talent will become increasingly competitive amongst organizations who are unable to offer a virtual work option.
+With increased opportunities to work from home, talent will become increasingly competitive amongst organizations that are unable to offer a virtual work option.